-You can be sure to see a huge variety of tropical fish, corals, nudibranchs and other crustaceans while diving in Amed.
-If you get extra lucky, you might get to encounter some of the local underwater stars, such as humphead parrotfish, pygmy seahorses, reef sharks and turtles.
+You can be sure to see a huge variety of tropical fish, corals, nudibranchs, and other crustaceans while diving in Amed.
+If you get extra lucky, you might get to encounter some of the local underwater stars, such as bumphead parrotfish, pygmy seahorses, reef sharks, and turtles.

 There are a few things you can do to help us respect this environment.
 First of all, don’t use any sunscreen, as it is toxic for corals, and you won’t need it underwater, where there’s no risk of sunburn.
 Second of all, try to maximise your stabilisation underwater to stay above the bottom.
 Finally, remember that your feet are longer than usual since you are wearing fins, so try and don’t kick anything by accident.